 Agreeable Gray vs. Repose Gray

-As I mentioned, SW Repose Gray is a touch cooler (more blue) than Agreeable Gray.
+As I mentioned, Sherwin Williams Repose Gray is a touch cooler (more blue) than Agreeable Gray.
 Repose Gray is a lovely color, and it will give you a slightly more modern feel than AG with its cooler tones.
-I personally find AG more versatile than Repose Gray because it can complement warmer or cooler tones in a space, like in our living room with its warm sofa and cool armchairs.
+I personally find AG a more versatile neutral color than Repose Gray because it can complement warmer or cooler tones in a space, like in our living room with its warm sofa and cool armchairs.

 Agreeable Gray vs. Revere Pewter

 Benjamin Moore Revere Pewter is another popular gray wall color.
 It is a bit darker and has more green than AG.
 This might be a good choice if you wanted something a bit richer and with more contrast to white trim work.
 However, you have to be careful of that sneaky green undertone!